-7.23 The Local Plan Part 1 sets the context for open space provision in the borough, noting that the network of open spaces and woodlands are amongst the borough's most valuable assets.
-The borough is characterised by an extensive network of open spaces from the large expanse of green belt land, countryside and woodland in the north, the Colne Valley Regional Park stretching north to south along the western edge of the borough and the network of smaller parks and open spaces in between.
+7.24 The Local Plan Part 1 sets the context for open space provision in the Borough, noting that the network of open spaces and woodlands are amongst the Borough's most valuable assets.
+The Borough is characterised by an extensive network of open spaces from the large expanse of Green Belt land, countryside and woodland in the north, the Colne Valley Regional Park stretching north to south along the western edge of the Borough and the network of smaller parks and open spaces in between.
+The strategic importance of these green spaces is reflected in the All London Green Grid and the River Colne and Crane Area Framework.

-7.24 Policy EM4 of the Local Plan Part 1 states that the Council will safeguard and extend the network of open spaces and identify new opportunities for open space provision.
+7.25 Policy EM4: Open Space and Informal Recreation of the Local Plan Part 1 states that the Council will safeguard and extend the network of open spaces and identify new opportunities for open space provision.
 Major new development will be expected to make appropriate contributions to open space provision, or to the improvement or enhancement of existing facilities.
 This section provides further guidance and policies to assist in the implementation of these key principles.